maximeparent/Information-Syteme-Rocket-Elevators/README.md

 #### HTML PAGE

-An html page about Creating speaker profiles is added to the dashboard called machine learning... a model and a controller called Speakers is also added to the Ruby on Rails project... the code allow the creation of an identification and an enrolment of a new speaker.. to test it: upload an audio file (.wav) from the [./azure_conversation_analysis] folder, a speaker ID will be added and an enrolment is created.. you check the results either on the console or using postman.
+An html page about Creating speaker profiles is added to the dashboard called machine learning... a model and a controller called Speakers is also added to the Ruby on Rails project... the code allow the creation of an identification and an enrolment of a new speaker.. to test it: upload an audio file (.wav) from the [./azure_conversation_analysis] folder, a speaker ID will be added and an enrolment is created..
+You check the results either on the console or using postman.

 #### Test-Driven-Development (TDD)